iahub4metra/psychologists.services/README.md

 **Psychologists.services** is a modern web platform for browsing, filtering, and booking consultations with professional psychologists.
 The app features an intuitive UI, responsive design, and allows users to interact with psychologist profiles — add to favourites, read reviews, and make appointments.

+---

 ### Live Demo

 [Visit app](https://psychologists-services-iota.vercel.app/)

+---

+### 🧠 Project Description

+This project helps users easily find a qualified psychologist.
+The platform allows:

+-   🔍 Filtering by rating, price, experience
+-   ❤️ Adding psychologists to favourites
+-   📅 Booking appointments
+-   ✨ Reading reviews from other users

+It is fully responsive and optimized for performance and user experience.

+---

 ### Features